sabilashang/basic-ad-blocker/README.md

-# Basic Ad Blocker
+# **Basic Ad Blocker**
 A Basic Ad Blocker Chrome Extension to avoid pop up ads and advertisements on website walls...

-This is a test model that focuses on removing advertisements represented on sites.
+This is a test model that focuses on removing advertisements represented on sites by revoking access to their initiating provider of advertisements

 -----------------------------------------------------------------------------------------------